-See the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.
+For more information about GDPR for the VMS operator, see the Milestone GDPR Privacy Guide for VMS Operators and the Milestone GDPR e-learning for VMS Operators.

 VMS system administrator

 System administrators are responsible for setting up the GDPR compliant system environment.
 System administrators do amongst the following: